arielherself/espresso/README.md

 Stockmarkets rallied on the evidence of disinflation.
 The weakening in prices is broad-based.
 The cost<em>s </em>of many consumer goods are falling as supply-chain issues melt away.[ Property prices](https://te.arielherself.xyz/finance-and-economics/2022/10/20/housing-markets-face-a-brutal-squeeze) are also weakening, weighed down by elevated[ interest rates](https://te.arielherself.xyz/finance-and-economics/2022/11/02/the-fed-delivers-another-jumbo-rate-rise-and-its-far-from-done).
 But pressures are not about to disappear overnight.
 In the ultra-tight labour market, wages are rising fast.
 As Russia’s war in Ukraine drags on, oil prices could easily soar again.
 Relief at the slowdown in inflation remains circumscribed.

-## How to rebuild Ukraine, from Paris

-Ukraine’s president, Volodymyr Zelensky, and his French counterpart, Emmanuel Macron, are jointly hosting a conference in Paris on Tuesday on aid for Ukraine.
-Mr Zelensky is appearing by video link, while his prime minister, [Denys Shmyhal](https://te.arielherself.xyz/by-invitation/ukraines-prime-minister-says-reconstruction-planning-must-start-now/21808965), is in the French capital to drum up support for his war-battered country.
-Mr Shmyhal estimates that the [full-scale reconstruction](https://te.arielherself.xyz/international/2022/11/08/donors-are-already-mulling-a-marshall-plan-for-ukraine) of Ukraine will cost $750bn.

-The conference has two parts.
-An international roundtable is considering how to help Ukraine survive the winter.
-Mr Macron wants pledges for the supply of generators, medical equipment and other aid.
-A further bilateral discussion will consider how French firms can help with reconstruction.

-The meeting comes when Mr Macron is keen to show that, despite suggestions [from eastern European allies](https://te.arielherself.xyz/europe/2022/06/14/emmanuel-macron-seeks-to-advertise-his-support-for-ukraine) that he is soft on Russia, France is fully behind Ukraine.
-According to the Kiel Institute, a German research outfit, of EU countries only Germany has pledged more aid.

 ## What African governments want from America

 [China’s presence in Africa](https://te.arielherself.xyz/special-report/2022/05/20/the-chinese-african-relationship-is-important-to-both-sides-but-also-unbalanced) is subject to intense scrutiny by the West.
 [Russian interference](https://te.arielherself.xyz/middle-east-and-africa/2022/03/12/why-russia-wins-some-sympathy-in-africa-and-the-middle-east) on the continent worries Western governments, too.
 But America, one of the worriers, also has clout in the region.
 The arrival of dozens of African leaders in Washington on Tuesday, for the first US-Africa Leaders Summit since 2014, is testament to its role.